Skip to main content

 Asthma Not Approved

-Spiriva HandiHaler is NOT indicated for asthma.
-Use Spiriva Respimat for asthma (different product and dose).
+Spiriva HandiHaler is not FDA-approved for asthma; Spiriva Respimat carries the asthma indication (different product and dose).

 All regimens shown apply to adults (≥18 years) unless otherwise noted · verify against current labelling

 Not a rescue inhaler.
 Not for acute bronchospasm.
-Use a SABA.
+Per labeling, a SABA is used.

 Related Inhalers